 Driving Across the U.S. / Canadian Border in the State of Washington

-The State of Washington has 13 drivable border crossings across it’s 687 kilometres (427 miles) border with British Columbia, Canada.
+The State of Washington has 13 drivable border crossings across its 687 kilometers (427 miles) border with British Columbia, Canada.
 By far, the busiest crossings are the 4 that serve the Seattle / Vancouver area.
-The vast majority of the 32,000 vehicles that cross the Washington border every day pass through the Peace Arch, Blaine, Lynden or Sumas ports.
-These ports are predictably very congested with wait times of up to 4 hours.
+The vast majority of the 32,000 vehicles that cross the Washington border every day pass through the Peace Arch, Blaine, Lynden, or Sumas ports.
+These ports are predictably very congested, with wait times of up to 4 hours.

-Detailed Information on Seattle / Vancouver Area Border Crossing
+Information on Each Seattle / Vancouver Area Border Crossing

-With four primary border crossings in this area you may be able to choose one that has the shortest wait times.
+With four primary border crossings in this area, you may be able to choose one that has the shortest wait times.
 The Peace Arch crossing tends to be the busiest port and frequently has the longest delays.
-The Blaine / Surrey Pacific Highway (Truck Crossing) is generally faster than Peace Arch although that is not a sure thing.
-You will see traffic information displayed on overhead electronic signs along I-5 in both Canada and the U.S so you may be able to make a last minute decision as you approach the border.
-Lynden / Aldengrove and Sumas / Huntingdon are lower volume ports which typically have shorter delays and may be faster if they are not too far out of your way.
+The Blaine / Surrey Pacific Highway (Truck Crossing) is generally faster than Peace Arch, although that is not a sure thing.
+You will see traffic information displayed on overhead electronic signs along I-5 in both Canada and the U.S., so you may be able to make a last-minute decision as you approach the border.
+Lynden / Aldergrove and Sumas / Huntingdon are lower volume ports that typically have shorter delays and may be faster if they are not too far out of your way.

 Commercial vehicles are not allowed to use the Peace Arch port.